glehmann/yage/README.md

         args: ["--in-place", "--recipient-file=prod.pub"]
 ```

-`yage-detect` and `yage-encrypt` require `yage` to be installed in the environment where the hook is
+`yage-detect` and `yage-encrypt` hooks require the `yage` binary to be installed in the environment where the hook is
 running.

 The `yage-detect-rust` and `yage-encrypt-rust` hooks are other available variants that
 build yage from source.

-Some docker based hooks will be available in the future to make easier to use
-`yage` in a pre-commit hook.
+If you're already using docker in your project, the easiest alternatives are the `yage-detect-docker` and
+`yage-encrypt-docker` hooks.
+They only require docker to be installed in the environment where the hook is running.
+The `yage` image is downloaded automatically when the hook is run for the first time.

 ## Why?